 - Fern M. Kamen Fund for Youth: Sustains ongoing support of youth activities

-- InterAct Fund: Supports youth group social action and social justice trips
+- InterAct Fund for Youth Programming: Supports youth group social action and social justice trips

 - Marshall B. & Viola R. Schwimmer Library Fund: Purchases books and periodicals